George S. Patton

 Have you ever fought incredibly hard to achieve a goal?
-It seemed as though you were doing all the right things, and in fact you made a lot of progress.
+It seemed as though you were doing all the right things, and in fact, you made a lot of progress.
 Things were looking good and moving forward as planned.
 However, suddenly out of the blue, something happened that absolutely derailed all your efforts.
-All that work and effort quickly turned into absolute disaster.
+All that work and effort quickly turned into an absolute disaster.

 Defeat and failure never feel good, but they are an important part of life.
 Defeat can actually become quite a valuable experience.
-However, it all of course depends on how we interpret and then utilize that experience to help us move forward in a better way.
+However, it all, of course, depends on how we interpret and then utilize that experience to help us move forward in a better way.

-This is of course problematic for most people who struggle to see the value in defeat.
+This is, of course, problematic for most people who struggle to see the value in defeat.
 They get so overwhelmed with things not working out as expected, that it just crushes them emotionally.
-During moments such as this it’s important to remind ourselves that defeat does not have to be the end.
+During moments such as this, it’s important to remind ourselves that defeat does not have to be the end.
 In fact, many times, it can turn into a beginning of a new journey.

-Many successful people have been defeated time and again, however they did not choose to give up.
+Many successful people have been defeated time and again, however, they did not choose to give up.
 They chose instead to stand tall and keep moving forward.
 They took it upon themselves to bounce back from defeat and get themselves back on track toward achieving their goals.
 They chose not to allow defeat to defeat them.
 They rose against their challenges and tried even harder to get themselves back on track.